65th Academy Awards: Notes

 A: The Academy revoked the Best Foreign Language Film nomination of Uruguay's A Place in the World after an investigation that determined the film as an Argentine production and therefore violated the Academy's rules which require that there be "substantial filmmaking input from the country that submits the film".

-B: Hepburn died on January 20, 1993, shortly after AMPAS announced the honor.
-Her son Sean accepted the award at the ceremony on her behalf.
+B: Hepburn's son Sean Hepburn Ferrer accepted the award at the ceremony on her behalf.